Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Conclusion

 \section{Conclusion}

-Inspired by the robustness of human perception to the semantically similar words, this work measures the role of shared semantics in the subwords of the multilingual word embeddings, finding that the general shared semantics could get the models a long way in understanding languages and making predictions.
-Additional experiments shows that the observations generalize across mLMs with different tokenization algorithm, vocabulary size, model size, and pre-training corpora.
-Inspections on the grouped subwords show that they exhibit multiple patterns of semantic similarity, including synonyms and word translations in many languages.
+Inspired by how human understand text based on semantic concepts rather than superficial forms, this work studies the degree to which current multilingual language models understand based on subword-level semantic concepts.
+We find that the general shared semantics could get the models a long way in understanding languages and making predictions, especially for classification tasks.
+Additional experiments show that the observations generalize across mLMs with different tokenization algorithm, vocabulary size, model size, and pre-training corpora.
+Inspections on the grouped subwords suggest that they exhibit multiple patterns of semantic similarities, including synonyms and word translations in many languages.

-Not only the subword-level semantics is prominant in in-domain language understanding, in some cases, it also serves as the anchors of cross-lingual transferring and thus potentially a promising direction of bridging the understanding of different languages.
-We hope that this work sheds lights on understanding the multilingual vocabulary and word embeddings from the semantic perspective, and spur further research on the subword-level information sharing across languages.
+Not only the subword-level semantics is prominent in in-domain language understanding, in some cases, it also serves as anchors of cross-lingual transfer and thus potentially a promising direction of bridging the understanding of different languages.
+We hope that this work sheds light on understanding the multilingual vocabulary and word embeddings from the semantic perspective, and spurs further research on shared semantic information at the subword level across languages.